Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/exec.md

 ---

 ### Academic Support
-<p class="text-muted" style="font-size: 18px;">Roy Rice Guisado and Sean Tan</p>
+<p class="text-muted" style="font-size: 18px;">Benjamin Bevan, Lihu Salomon-Bar and Charlie Yau</p>

-The two Academic Supports organise and run the weekly **Maths Café** event where they assist other students with their academic studies.
+The Academic Support Officers organise and run the weekly **Maths Café** event where they assist other students with their academic studies.
 They are also responsible for organising the revision lectures later in the year.

+Ordinarily, there are two roles available.
+However, due to a draw in the byelection, there are three officers for the 26/27 year.

 ---

 ### Academic Events
-<p class="text-muted" style="font-size: 18px;">Joseph Baptist</p>
+<p class="text-muted" style="font-size: 18px;">Christina Kavouriadou</p>

 The Academic Events Coordinator organises academic collaborations with other societies, as well as overseeing several annual maths competitions.

 ---

 ### Publications Officers
-<p class="text-muted" style="font-size: 18px;">Alfie Giffen and Jakob Wood</p>
+<p class="text-muted" style="font-size: 18px;">Elliott Doolan and Liam Logue</p>

 The Publications Officers are in charge of the general maintenance and upkeep of the society webpage.
 This involves: